 20 pictures of Crete in Greece – don’t you want to be here?

 Crete feels so remote compared to the other Greek islands swirling around the Mediterranean, but it is a relatively short plane ride from the capital city of Athens.
 And it is definitely on of the most arid and stunning landscapes filled with amazing history, culture, food and monuments – what more could you want?
-Just to tempt you, here are 20 stunning images of Crete to give you some inspiration for visiting soon.
+Just to tempt you, here are 20 pictures of Crete in Greece to give you some inspiration to hopefully visit the island soon.

 Highlights visiting Crete in 20 pictures